Kenan Thompson

 Kenan Thompson (/ki:nən/; born May 10, 1978) is an American actor and comedian.
-He has been a cast member of the NBC sketch comedy series Saturday Night Live since 2003, making him the longest-tenured cast member in the show's history.
+He has been a cast member on the NBC sketch comedy series Saturday Night Live since 2003, making him the longest-tenured cast member in the show's history.
 He was also the first regular cast member born after the show's premiere in 1975.
-He starred on the NBC sitcom Kenan (2021–2022).
+Outside of SNL, Thompson starred on NBC's sitcom Kenan from 2021 to 2022.

-Thompson began his acting career in the early 1990s, and was an original cast member of Nickelodeon's sketch comedy series All That, where he often collaborated with co-star Kel Mitchell.
-In 1996, they began starring in their own sitcom Kenan & Kel (1996–2000).
-Thompson also had roles in The Mighty Ducks franchise, Good Burger, and as the title character in the 2004 film Fat Albert.
+Thompson began his acting career in the early 1990s, and was an original cast member of Nickelodeon's sketch comedy series All That (1994–2005), where he often collaborated with co-star Kel Mitchell.
+Beginning in 1996, they starred in their own sitcom Kenan & Kel (1996–2000).
+Thompson also had roles in The Mighty Ducks franchise, Good Burger and its sequel Good Burger 2, and as the title character in the 2004 film Fat Albert.

-He has been nominated five times for a Primetime Emmy Award for his work on SNL, winning once.
+He has been nominated six times for a Primetime Emmy Award for his work on SNL, winning once.
 He is ranked at No. 88 on VH1's 100 Greatest Teen Stars.

 Early life

-Thompson was born on May 10, 1978 in Columbus, Ohio.
+Thompson was born on May 10, 1978, in Columbus, Ohio.
 His parents are Fletcher and Elizabeth Ann Thompson.
 He has two siblings: an older brother and a younger sister.
 His family moved to Atlanta, Georgia, when he was 9 months old.
 Thompson's mother enrolled him in acting classes at age five.
 His first role as Toto in a church production of The Wiz had no lines.
 He continued acting throughout his youth, appearing in school plays such as The Gingerbread Duck.
 He auditioned for a theater company, The Youth Ensemble of Atlanta (YEA).
 As a child, he was a fan of The Price Is Right, which he has called "my first love" and "very joyful viewing" that shaped his acting style.

 Career

-Early career
+1994–2002: Breakthrough with Kenan & Kel

 One of Thompson's earliest roles was as an entertainment reporter for CNN's "Real News for Kids".
 He went on to star in the original run of All That for its first five seasons, playing such characters as Principal Pimpell, Miss Piddlin, Pierre Escargot, and Superdude.
 He starred as Kenan Rockmore on Nickelodeon's Kenan & Kel from 1996 to 2000, mostly while still working on All That.
-He began acting in his first movie, D2: The Mighty Ducks, while attending Tri-Cities High School, a visual and performing arts magnet school in East Point, Georgia.
+He began acting in his first film, D2: The Mighty Ducks, while attending Tri-Cities High School, a visual and performing arts magnet school in East Point, Georgia.

-Later career

-Thompson has starred in several films including Good Burger, based on the All That sketch of the same title, and Fat Albert, in which he played the title character.
-He has also had supporting roles in the movies Heavyweights, D2: The Mighty Ducks, D3: The Mighty Ducks, Love Don't Cost a Thing, Barbershop 2: Back in Business, My Boss's Daughter, and Snakes on a Plane.
+Thompson has starred in several films including Good Burger (1997), based on the All That sketch of the same title, and Fat Albert (2004), in which he played the title character.
+He has also had supporting roles in D2: The Mighty Ducks (1994), D3: The Mighty Ducks (1996), as well as films such as Heavyweights (1995), Big Fat Liar (2002), Love Don't Cost a Thing (2003), and My Boss's Daughter (2003).